sbedford/sbedford.github.io/_posts/2015-05-12-adxstudio-intro.md

 ---
 layout: post
 title: ADX Studio Overview
+byline: Introduction to a series of posts on using ADX Studio to deliver a portal for Dynamics CRM.
 ---

 So I just started a new job!
 First day on the job was the first day of a week of training!